Gaza crisis grows under intense bombardment as Israel retaliates to Hamas atrocities – KION546

 The atrocities have sparked international revulsion and vows by Israel’s government to destroy Hamas, which has continued to fire rockets at Israeli towns over the last five days.

-Israel has ordered a “complete siege” on the enclave of 2 million people, including halting supplies of electricity, food, water and fuel.
+Israel has ordered a “complete siege” on the enclave, including halting supplies of electricity, food, water and fuel.

+On Thursday, Israel’s Energy Minister Israel Katz said supplies would remain cut off until hostages being held by Hamas are freed.

+“No electrical switch will be turned on, no water hydrant will be opened, and no fuel truck will enter until the Israeli abductees are returned home.
+Humanitarian for humanitarian.
+And no one will preach us morals,” Katz said on social media.

 More than 330,000 people have been displaced in Gaza, according to a statement by the United Nations Office for Coordination of Humanitarian Affairs (OCHA) early Thursday.